 When things get tough I try to think about what makes me feel better.
 I start with the easiest on the list which could be a quick nap, a shower or binge-watching Brooklyn Nine-Nine.
 But sometimes it takes a lot more and I have to actively remove myself from my thoughts.
-As counter-productive as that sounds burying myself in heavy metal and power-walking to clear my head is sometimes the most cathartic thing I can do for myself in the midst of a breakdown.
+As counter-productive as that sounds burying myself in heavy metal and power-walking to clear my head is sometimes the most cathartic thing I can do for myself amid a breakdown.

 Are you a busy mama?
 It’s even more important that you find the time for self-care!
 Check out this article for more help.

 There’s nothing wrong with having a bad day.
-What’s important is that we don’t let one day translate into a bad week or month or year.
+What’s important is that we don’t let one day translate into a bad week, month or year.

-For many people emotions can be tricky.
-I personally find it difficult to feel anything other than negative emotions, as if I’m almost too afraid to allow the positive in for longer than a second.
+For many people, emotions can be tricky.
+I find it difficult to feel anything other than negative emotions as if I’m almost too afraid to allow the positive in for longer than a second.
 It’s not uncommon and in fact, many people are stuck within a negative bias mindset when it comes to feeling.
-Often it because we tend to judge ourselves for how we feel, worry about how others will judge us, or quite often we fear to be positive and joyful because we’ve been let down in the past.
+Often it’s because we tend to judge ourselves for how we feel, worry about how others will judge us, or quite often we fear to be positive and joyful because we’ve been let down in the past.

 No matter what way you put it emotions are complicated!

-Accepting and allowing ourselves to experience all emotions is arguable one of the most important types of self-care that there is.
+Accepting and allowing ourselves to experience all emotions is arguably one of the most important types of self-care there is.
 If we’re unable to cope and process negative emotions, then how can we possibly move forward and begin to heal?
 We need to feel a vast range of emotions; Good and bad!
-Allow the negative emotions into your life, sit with them, welcome them like visitors BUT don’t let them set up camp!
+Allow the negative emotions into your life, sit with them, and welcome them like visitors but don’t let them set up camp!